OpenMed AgentPreview 0.1.2Local-first

 Hybrid medical services, not a black-box healthcare prompt.

 OpenMed separates the operator runtime, the model-provider path, and the medical service tier.
-That makes extraction, de-identification, terminology, LOINC, RxNorm, MedlinePlus, and HCC infrastructure visible, configurable, and better suited to sensitive or high-volume clinical processing than a single undifferentiated model path.
+Extraction, de-identification, terminology, LOINC, RxNorm, MedlinePlus, and HCC infrastructure stay visible, configurable, and better suited to sensitive or high-volume clinical processing than a single undifferentiated model path.

 Operator runtime